martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 # Problem statement
 As microchips continue to shrink and production speeds increase, conventional vacuum pick-and-place systems face scaling limitations due to nozzle size constraints and clogging risks.
+A schematic visual representation of the vacuum pick-and-place system is given below.

+{% include image-gallery.html images="Vacuum pick and place.png" height="400" %}

-In this project, I developed and validated a laser driven microchip propulsion mechanism that replaces vacuum gripping with a capillary adhesion using a water droplet, and a laser induced explosive evaporation of the droplet to propel the chip
+In this project, I developed and validated a laser driven microchip propulsion mechanism that replaces vacuum gripping with a capillary adhesion using a water droplet, and a laser induced explosive evaporation of the droplet to propel the chip.

+{% include image-gallery.html images="Laser pick and place.png" height="400" %}

 The goal was to identify a safe and repeatable concept in which a laser rapidly generates water vapour inside of the water droplet, generating pressure enough to propel a 0.1 mm² die.
 The strict constraint is to do this without damaging the die or the boundry system.